neelchauhan/mpd-x/docs/mpd4.md

     -   ccp to auth: `radius` and renamed to `mppc-pol`

     New configuration parameters:
-    -   link: `keep-ms-domain`, this prevents Mpd from stripping the MS-Domain, this is can be useful when using IAS as RADIUS server.
+    -   link: `keep-ms-domain`, this prevents mpdx from stripping the MS-Domain, this is can be useful when using IAS as RADIUS server.
     -   radius: `message-authentic`, this adds the Message-Authenticator